rudyhb/mnemonic-split-otp/README.md

 Based on https://tylerchambers.net/posts/2of3/

+**Note: in these examples I use mnemonics length 3 for simplicity.
+For normal cases these should be length 12 or 24.**
 ## 2 of 2 Splitting

 You will need both of these outputs (`A` and `B`) to recover secret `S`.